From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 “Toulouse” is often mispronounced as “Tuh-looz” instead of “Too-looz”.
 The “ou” vowel combination is always pronounced like the double “o” sound in the word “booze.”

-LIVE IN TOULOUSE:
+LIVING IN TOULOUSE:

 Nicknamed the Pink City “La Ville Rose “ after the distinctive colour of the clay bricks used to construct many of its buildings, this city has many Spanish accents thanks to its proximity to Spain.
 Toulouse is also known as Europe’s space capital.
 It’s been an important science and technology